RalphHightower/blog/_posts/2026/01/2026-01-11-NationWideProtestsAfterICEMurderMN.md

 title: "Protests Erupt Nationwide After Murder of Innocent Minnesotan By Immigration and Customs Enforcement"
 ---

+The murder of Renee Good is cowboy vigilantism.
+As [MS NOW](https://www.ms.now/) [Rachel Maddow](https://www.ms.now/rachel-maddow-show/rachel-maddow-biography-n115762) said months ago, "Ready.
+Fire.
+Aim."
+Or in [Trump's](https://www.donaldjtrump.com/) America, "One is presumed guilty until proven innocent."

+Modern cars now have an Auto Lock feature where the doors automatically lock as a safety feature when the car is put in drive and unlock in park.
+The [ICE](https://www.ice.gov/) agent, Johnathan Ross, was trying to yank a car door open that was probably locked.

+Lastly, **WHAT THE FUCK** was Ross doing holding a cellphone in one hand and a lethal weapon in the other hand,

 ## [Protests swell over ICE killing of Minneapolis woman as White House blames victim](https://www.ms.now/news/minneapolis-police-detain-at-least-30-protesting-ice-killing-of-local-woman)